codeiimon/odin-recipes/README.md

 # odin-recipes

-Simple Html Page for the Odin Project: "Recipes"
+Simple HTML Website for the Odin Project: "Recipes"